joelmoss/frails/README.md

 ## Installation

 Frails is designed to work only within a Rails application, so must be installed in an existing Rails app.
-It also requires Node.js and a valid `package.json` file in your app root.
+It also requires Node.js, Yarn and a valid `package.json` file in your app root.

 Add this line to your application's Gemfile: